qenya/martyrs.gallery/src/currentshow.md

 ---

 ## CLIFF CRAWFORD: <cite>WAVEWORN &ndash; 15 Years in the Intertidal Zone</cite>

+**<em>Owing to the freezing temperatures and poor outlook, we&rsquo;ve decided reluctantly to postpone Cliff Crawford&rsquo;s PV for Waveworn at Martyrs&rsquo; Gallery tonight.
+We&rsquo;re so sorry for the disappointment and will reschedule a further event as soon as possible.</em>**

 **Saturday 3 March &ndash; Friday 23 March, 12 noon&ndash;5pm (Thu&ndash;Sun)**